YuyuChen-UW/YuyuChen-UW.github.io/index.md

 - ASTIN Bulletin - The Journal of the International Actuarial Association

 ## Awards
+- Best Student Presentation Award of the 56th Actuarial Research Conference
 - Maplesoft Best Student Paper Award of the 24th Congress on Insurance: Mathematics and Economics
 - UW Statistics & Actuarial Science Chair's Award
 - UW Graduate Scholarship